 It’s noteworthy that during this process, one should not decompress any of the downloaded backup files because this process will be completed by the new server.

-- A rollback strategy is a fail-safe if something goes terribly wrong or if there are overwhelming multiple issues.
-It basically allows you to revert the changes and returning your servers to their original state, pre-migration.
+A rollback strategy is a fail-safe if something goes terribly wrong or if there are overwhelming multiple issues.
+It basically allows you to revert the changes and return your servers to their original state, pre-migration.

-- Ensure that your server providers have such measures in place.
+Ensure that your service providers have such measures in place.

 I hope this blog gives a comprehensive idea and details the differences between domain migration and hosting server migration.
 Migration is a much wider topic but I have tried to cover all the important aspects that could help you make a decision when kick-starting your migration journey.

 This series of blogs will essentially help you define the scope of migration, avoid scope creeps, choose a technology stack wisely, and understand the intricacies behind the different types of migration like Technology Migration, Database Migration, and Domain & Hosting Server Migration.
 The purpose of this blog series was to ensure that the readers would not have to search and migrate through scattered websites on google to learn about migration and other details of the migration.
 Hope you found this blog series useful!
 For any questions on how to achieve an effortless migration, kindly reach out to us here at Creole Studios.